Monday, January 26, 2026

 iv.
 Environmental Physics, Chemistry & Biology

 v.
-Environmental Economics & Accounting
+Environmental Marketing, Economics & Accounting

 vi.
-Environmental Sociology & Psychology (including Environmental Marketing)
+Environmental History, Geography, Sociology & Psychology

 vii.
 Environmental Law

 vii.
-Maths for Environment
+Maths for Sustainability

 ix.
 Digital Literacy